zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-Now our storage is prepared, only the implementation of the constructor needs
+Now our storage is prepared.
+Next, we only need to implement the constructor.
-to be done.
 The implementation is straightforward:

 ```cpp
 template <typename F>